2 |

 occasional speck of red

-Here a pair taking off in a hurry
+Pair of Black Swans taking off in a hurry

-Close-up view of Black Swan chicks
+Frontal view of a Black Swan in flight

 |